 Full Day Trainings

-I currently offer four highly interactive full day trainings, including my highly popular ethics workshop.
+I currently offer five highly interactive full day trainings, including my highly popular ethics workshop.
 They are:

 • Treating Trauma in Teens: Core concepts, meaningful metaphors, and field-tested strategies